fbpx

 Baguette Classique

 Thanks to the “bread decree” of 1993, the more popular style these days is the “baguette de tradition française.”
-The boulangeries who make this style turn out baguettes that have a short kneading time, a long fermentation, and are made with flour without additives.
+The boulangeries who make this style turn out baguettes with short kneading time and a long fermentation and are made with flour without additives.

-Copy locals and eat the heel of the baguette, called le quignon, on the way home from the bakery.
+Copy locals and eat the heel of the baguette (le quignon) on the way home from the bakery.

 Croissant